janspoerer/janspoerer.github.io/_posts/2022-08-28-nlpjourney-2-of-75.markdown

     });
 </script>

-Thanks for checking in for the second update, and the first one with an actual weekly review.
+Thanks for checking in for the second update - the first one with an actual weekly review.

-If this is your first time reading about the "NLP Journey in 75 Weekly Steps," let me tell you that you will be my real-time weekly witness toward my goal of getting a Ph.D.!
+If this is your first time reading a "NLP Journey in 75 Weekly Steps" update, welcome to being my real-time weekly witness on my journey of getting a Ph.D.!

 These weekly updates are always be structured in the same way.
 So let's continue.